cilium/cilium/Documentation/gettingstarted.rst

 Step 10: Clean-Up
 ^^^^^^^^^^^^^^^^^

+Exit the vagrant VM by typing ``exit``.

-When you are done with the setup and want to tear-down the Cilium + Docker VM, and destroy all local state (e.g., the VM disk image), open a terminal, navigate to the cilium directory and run:
+When you are done with the setup and want to tear-down the Cilium + Docker VM, and destroy all local state (e.g., the VM disk image), open a terminal in the cilium/examples/getting-started directory and type:

 ::